Frequently Asked Questions

 See more here: https://www.youtube.com/watch?v=HV3J_j8anuM

 Ideally, your training should simulate actual conditions encountered on Kilimanjaro.
 Performing day hikes on local trails are the recommended form of training.
-The trails should include uphill and downhill sections, and you should wear the clothing, boots and daypack (weighted) that you intend to climb in.
+The trails should include uphill and downhill sections, and you should wear the clothing, boots, and daypack (weighted) that you intend to climb in.
 Try to hike a few times a week, with a mixture of short hikes and hikes that last for several hours.
 Your hikes on the mountain will on average be between four to six hours but can be as little as two (easy days) and as high as 14 hours (summit day).

 If it is impractical for you to train outdoors, you may exercise at the local gym.
-The goals of the training program are to boost your aerobic fitness and to increase your endurance.
+The goals of the training program are to boost your aerobic fitness and increase your endurance.
 The staple of your training should be walking on a stair climber machine, supplemented with weight training for your legs.

 Here is a sample Kilimanjaro training program.

-To gain entry into Tanzania, US citizens and most other nationalities will need a passport and visa.
+To gain entry into Tanzania, US citizens, and most other nationalities will need a passport and visa.
 The passport must be valid for 6 months after the intended length of stay.

 Visas can be obtained prior to departure from the USA (recommended due to long wait times at JRO) or at your point of entry into Tanzania.
 The visa cost for US citizens is $100.
 More information can be found here: http://tanzaniaembassy-us.org/?page_id=76#visaForms

-To obtain the visa upon arrival at the airport, you will need your passport, the flight card (given to you on the plane), and US dollars.
+To obtain the visa upon arrival at the airport, you will need your passport, flight card (given to you on the plane), and US dollars.
 The visa cost for US citizens is $100 and $50 for most other nationalities.

 There are various recommended vaccinations for travel into Tanzania.
 However, there are no required vaccinations.